Genesis II (film): Planet Earth

 Roddenberry reworked the material into a second pilot, Planet Earth, in which John Saxon replaced Cord in the role of Dylan Hunt.
 Based on network recommendations, this second pilot focused more on action and physical conflict than its predecessor.
 Though it aired on ABC in 1974, it was also declined.
-Warner Bros, which owned the rights, reworked Roddenberry's material yet again for Strange New World, also starring Saxon, which aired in 1975.
+At this point, Roddenberry, faced with further proposed changes that he felt were too far flung from the original “Genesis II” concept, took his name off any further development and recused himself from any other adaptations.
+Warner Bros, which now owned the rights, reworked Roddenberry's material yet again for a third pilot, Strange New World, also starring Saxon, which aired on ABC in 1975.
+This third pilot was also declined.

 Andromeda

 Robert Hewitt Wolfe used the name "Dylan Hunt" and many ideas from Roddenberry's Genesis II notes to create the Andromeda television series.

+Beyond the original film

+In the early 2000s, an attempt was made to create a graphic novel sequel to ‘’Genesis II’’.
+The working title of the effort was called ‘’Genesis II: Alone Against Tomorrow’’.
+The concept was shared with the Roddenberrys and shopped to a few possible comic book publishers including ‘‘Dark Horse Comics’’ and ‘’Space Dog Entertainment’’, a division of ‘’Top Cow’’ Comics.
+Five pages of the proposed artwork survived and is reprinted in ‘’Catching Lameds: Reflections on an Unconventional Life’’ Story Terrace Publications, 2022.

 Release

 Genesis II aired on television on March 23, 1973.
 The film was released on DVD on November 11, 2009, by WBTV.